Back to all posts

 Quick answer

-• Narvarte: best balance of hospital access, rest, value, errands, and monthly apartment practicality
+• Narvarte: best balance of hospital access, rest, errands, value, and furnished monthly apartment practicality

-• Roma Sur: good compromise if you want a calmer Roma-adjacent base close to Centro Medico side routes
+• Roma Sur: best compromise when you want a quieter Roma-adjacent base close to Centro Medico side routes

 Best Areas for CDMX Medical Stays at a Glance